Wayne County elementary school among eight OK’d by state for closure

-CHARLESTON — The West Virginia Board of Education on Thursday approved closing eight public schools, including three McDowell County elementary and Kanawha County’s Cedar Grove Middle schools.
+CHARLESTON — The West Virginia Board of Education on Thursday approved closing eight public schools, including Wayne County’s Buffalo Elementary School.

-The closures also include Mineral County’s Fort Ashby Primary, Wiley Ford Primary and Frankfort Intermediate and Wayne County’s Buffalo Elementary schools.
+The school closures also include three elementary schools in McDowell County, Cedar Grove Middle School in Kanawha County, and Mineral County’s Fort Ashby Primary, Wiley Ford Primary and Frankfort Intermediate.

 The local boards of education of all four counties already approved the closures.

-But according to the state school board, the closures won't happen if counties don't receive consolidation funding from the School Building Authority.
-Every year, the authority gets more requests from county school systems than it can fund.
+According to the state school board, the closures won’t take place if counties don’t receive consolidation funding from the School Building Authority.
+But every year, the authority gets more requests from county school systems than it can fund.

-The authority board is scheduled to meet at 10 a.m.
+The authority board was scheduled to meet at 10 a.m.
 Monday, April 19, at the state school board’s Charleston headquarters to vote on which school systems will receive its major annual school building and renovation grants.
-The authority is only opening the meeting room to media, citing COVID-19.
-The meeting is being streamed online.
+The authority only opened the meeting room to media, citing COVID-19.
+The meeting was streamed online.

-Wayne County is requesting up to $23.9 million to add to and renovate Buffalo Middle School and turn it into a prekindergarten-eighth grade school, allowing Buffalo Elementary students to move there, authority staff wrote.
-The elementary school would be torn down.
+Wayne County is requesting up to $23.9 million to add to and renovate Buffalo Middle School and turn it into a prekindergarten-through-eighth-grade school, allowing Buffalo Elementary students to move there, authority staff wrote.
+The elementary school building would be torn down.

 The buildings are almost right across the road from each other.